 4. Note the candidate’s response

-Here, response does not only refer to the verbal or written answers from the candidates.
+Here, the response does not only refer to the verbal or written answers from the candidates.
 Yes, the candidate’s choice of words tells a lot about his personality.
-However, it is also important for interviewer to notice his non-verbal behavior (gestures) and figure out how well the candidate listens and responds to the questions asked.
+However, it is also important for the interviewer to notice his non-verbal behavior (gestures) and figure out how well the candidate listens and responds to the questions asked.